ahoynacke/CWRUBootcamp_M3_082422_PyPollPython_Hoynacke/README.md

 # Election Analysis

 ## Project Overview
-You have been given the task of completeling an election audit of a recnt local congressional election
+I have been given the task of completeling an election audit of a recnt local congressional election

-You were asked to do the following
+I was asked to do the following
 1. Get a complete list of candidates who received votes
 2. Calculate the following
   a. total number of votes cast